Tim’s take:

 In 2025, the earliest-starting season in AHDB’s records for at least 19 years, a tenth of the national winter barley crop was in the shed before 10 July, and the whole cereals harvest was effectively wrapped up by the last full week of September.
 In a typical year, that second week of July shows about 6% of winter barley cut and nothing else touched.
 In a genuinely late year, the kind that follows a cold, wet spring, winter barley may not start in earnest until the third week of July, wheat drags on Septembers end, and northern spring barley is still standing in October.

 The practical point: a date on its own tells you little.
 Ten per cent cut in the second week of July is quick; the same figure in the first week of August is a season running badly behind, with all the drying costs and quality risk that implies.
-That is why the weekly percentages, read against the five-year average, matter more than any calendar.
+That is why the reported percentages, read against the five-year average, matter more than any calendar.

 Either way the sequence holds.
 Barley, then rape, then wheat, then the spring crops.
 Weather compresses or stretches the gaps; it has never yet changed the order.